sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 #### Second Open Network

-The R&D team has been piloting a to route traffic to site that use a lot of bandwidth directly to the Internet.
+The R&D team is working on a proof of concept to route internet traffic away from the internal corporate network.
-This type of solution could mitigate the risk of making network performance worse and could even reduce the stress on the corporate network.
+This type of solution would reduce the use of strain on the network.
-It would also eliminate the need to block sites that are flagged for using too much bandwidth.
+It would also give access to sites that are blocked purely for using too much bandwidth.

 #### Digital Worker Profiles